-- 15. Nearly 800 million people 11 percent of the world's population are undernourished, 25 percent of the world's children are stunted, 11 and approximately 2 billion people suffer from micronutrient deficiencies.
-12 Most of these people live without social protection, often amid conflict and instability.
+- 15. Nearly 800 million people 11 percent of the world's population are undernourished, 25 percent of the world's children are stunted, and approximately 2 billion people suffer from micronutrient deficiencies.
+Most of these people live without social protection, often amid conflict and instability.
 Conflicts are becoming increasingly complex and protracted, with the resultant protracted displacements reaching their highest levels since the 1940s.
 Lack of gender equality and women's empowerment hinders progress in all areas of sustainable development, especially ending poverty and hunger.
 In many countries, despite progress in reducing poverty overall, food insecurity, undernutrition and overnutrition persist.
 Hunger is increasingly an urban challenge as well as a rural problem.
 Climate change increases risk for the poorest countries and most vulnerable people. - 16.
 These dynamics require all stakeholders to work together in combatting hunger, adapting their ways of working accordingly.
 The changing nature of food insecurity and food systems in individual countries means that responses must be tailored, adaptable and context-specific.
+For WFP, this requirement has led to a reconsideration of its approach to country-level actions based on lessons learned from its experience in many regions and contexts.
+Improvement of country-level actions through a new approach to country strategic planning is essential in enabling WFP to deliver on its objectives in evolving global and country-specific contexts.